Bearding – what does it mean?

 by Flow Hive 2 min read

 Bearding is a term referring to bees accumulating at the front of the hive, in a beard-like shape.
 Bees do this to make room inside the hive for added ventilation on a hot and humid day.
-Both the temperature and humidity within the hive is kept to a precise percentage, for both the brood (they require temperatures 32-36C / 90-97F to form properly) and ambient humidity for nectar to be evaporated to honey.
+Both the temperature and humidity within the hive are kept to a precise percentage, for both the brood (they require temperatures 32-36C / 90-97F to form properly) and ambient humidity for nectar to be evaporated to honey.

 bearding bees

 Bearding bees can often be confused for a hive preparing to swarm, however, bearding bees look slightly different to a hive about to swarm.
+Swarming bees are looking for a new home, while bearding bees are trying to keep their hive at optimal temperature.

 Here are some differences between bearding bees and swarm preparations: